Mjoel54/plant-app/README.md

    git branch -a
    ```

-4. Switch to a branch on your local computer and track a remote branch
+4. If a branch doesn't exist locally but does exist remotely, you can check it out by running:

    ```
    git checkout -b <branch-name> origin/<branch-name>